Ethel Carrick: Art career and critical estimation

 In 1993, the Waverley City Gallery in Melbourne held the exhibition "Capturing the Orient: Hilda Rix Nicholas & Ethel Carrick in the East", and in 2011, the Queensland Art Gallery held a joint retrospective of the work of Carrick and her husband.
+In 2024, the National Gallery of Australia held paired solo exhibitions for Ethel Carrick and Anne Dangar.
+A publication was released alongside the exhibition including essays on Carrick by Rebecca Blake, Angela Goddard, Emma Kindred, Jenny McFarlane, Denise Mimmocchi, and Juliette Peers.